JPSvdW/Capstone_Azure_Machine_Learning_Engineer/README.md

 Screenshot 39 provides the output of the scoring request.
 The first sample input returned a prediction of 1 which is malignant and the second sample returned a 0 which is benign.

+## Future improvements

+Although the accuracy of the models in this project are quite good.
+Some improvements can be done to increase the accuracy of the models.
+On suggestion could be to introduce nearal networks.
+Neural networks tend to extract more dependencies between feature and could lead to more accurate models.
+Another suggestion could be to look at metric other than accuracy.
+By looking at other metrics a machine learning engineer can ensure that his machine learning model is optimally trained without under fitting or over fitting.

 ## Deleting compute resources

 ![image](https://user-images.githubusercontent.com/77330289/148554501-55121340-1c03-4f50-80e6-1d9908eafee8.png)